Housing – part 11: No cars in the city

 The European Commission study by Technoser on car-free cities, 1992

-This report was commissioned by Carlo Ripa di Meana in 1992.
+The report by Technoser was commissioned by Carlo Ripa di Meana in 1992.
 At the time he was the European Environment Commissioner.
 I now have a copy of the full report.
 It is in French and I am slowly working through it.

 An excerpt from a press release from the European Commission at the time: